 Fact #2: They also tend to abandon apps more frequently.

 To give a precise number, 23 percent of users leave an app after using it once.

 Basically, there are four reasons why people leave an app.

 - Technical difficulties like the app glitches, crashes, and freezes

 - Complex onboarding or high barrier

 - Poor user experience

-Unfortunately, many businesses are guilty of the following when converting their website to mobile app.
+Unfortunately, many businesses are guilty of the following when converting website to mobile app of their own.

 Some businesses focus on tech details first, rather than pondering on their app goal.